crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 ## B-ii.
 Ledger Wallet via Crypto.org Chain Desktop Wallet

-::: warning DESKTOP WALLET IS IN BETA
+::: warning: DESKTOP WALLET IS IN BETA
 Desktop wallet is in beta testing.
 Please be aware of the [potential risks](https://github.com/crypto-com/chain-desktop-wallet#warning) of using it in mainnet.
 You should run it only on a trusted, safe and offline computer and always verify the mnemonic words before using the address.
 :::
 Download the latest version of the Crypto.org Chain Desktop Wallet [here](https://github.com/crypto-com/chain-desktop-wallet/releases) and follow the steps below to create an address: